pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/02_Directories_Structure.md

 ### The `web/` Directory

 The web root directory is the home of all public and static files like images, stylesheets and JavaScript files.
-It is also where each front controller (the file that handles all requests to your application) lives, such as the [production controller](https://github.com/pimcore/pimcore/blob/master/web/app.php)
+It is also the place where each front controller (the file that handles all requests to your application) lives, such as the [production controller](https://github.com/pimcore/pimcore/blob/master/web/app.php)